Music of Ohio: Alternative rock

 Blessid Union of Souls from Morrow charted with "Hey Leonardo (She Likes Me for Me)" in 1999.
 Mark Foster of Foster the People is from Nordonia, about 30 minutes outside of Cleveland.
 Filter is also based out of Cleveland.
-Hawthorne Heights from Dayton had a #3 album on the Billboard 200 with If Only You Were Lonely in 2006.
+Hawthorne Heights from Dayton had a number three album on the Billboard 200 with If Only You Were Lonely in 2006.
 Save The Lost Boys are also from Dayton.
-Twenty One Pilots is from Columbus, and the band has had 12 #1 songs on the Alternative Songs chart.
+Twenty One Pilots is from Columbus, and the band has had 12 number one songs on the Alternative Songs chart.
 Singer and musician Tyler Joseph also attended the Ohio State University and was a solo artist for some time.
 The band Starset is from Columbus, Ohio.

 Christian rock

-Relient K ("Be My Escape" '05) is from Canton, Wolves at the Gate is from Cedarville, Sanctus Real formed in Toledo, Phil Keaggy is from Youngstown, and Hollyn is from Waverly.
+Relient K ("Be My Escape") is from Canton, Wolves at the Gate is from Cedarville, Sanctus Real formed in Toledo, Phil Keaggy is from Youngstown, and Hollyn is from Waverly.

 Alternative metal

-Nine Inch Nails (had 4 #1 songs on the Alternative Songs chart in the mid 00s) and Filter ("Take a Picture" '00) are from Cleveland, Maynard James Keenan (musician and lead singer for Tool and A Perfect Circle) is from Ravenna, and Marilyn Manson is from Canton.
+Nine Inch Nails (had four number one songs on the Alternative Songs chart in the mid 00s) and Filter ("Take a Picture") are from Cleveland, Maynard James Keenan (musician and lead singer for Tool and A Perfect Circle) is from Ravenna, and Marilyn Manson is from Canton.